Painters and Asbestos Exposure

 Painters worked in close proximity to these asbestos-containing products and did not have sufficient safety gear to protect them from exposure.
 Painters working in close quarters and enclosed atmospheres with such products could have inhaled asbestos fibers many times.

-Painters still encounter asbestos dangers today.
+Painters are still at risk of asbestos exposure today.
 Some painters still work in buildings or on worksites where asbestos is present.
-Others may be involved in abatement projects.
+Others may be involved in asbestos abatement projects.

 In cases where intact asbestos cannot safely be removed entirely, it can be sealed in to prevent it from becoming airborne.
 While special coatings and encapsulants are used for this purpose, painters may sometimes be required to apply paint after the asbestos has been sealed in.